EthanTreg/PyTorch-Network-Loader/README.md

 - `latent_mse_weight`: float = 1e-2, relative weight if performing an MSE loss on the latent space
 - `kl_loss_weight`: float = 1e-1,
   relative weight if performing a KL divergence loss on the latent space
-- `extraction_loss`: float = 1e-1, relative weight if performing a loss on the extracted features

 **Example `decoder.json`**